kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 If the latent image and the blur kernel is unknown the deconvolution is referred to as blind deconvolution.
 In this case the PSF has to be estimated.

+The majority of blind deconvolution algorithm estimate the latent image and the blur kernel simultaneously.
+This is mostly done by alternating between kernel estimation and image estimation in an iterative way :cite:`CAMPISI2007`.

 :red:`TODO: write something`

-- estimate kernel and image iteratively
 - importance of texture